Tarek-Sallam/Repositorerry/README.md

 #### Project Overview Version 1.0.1:

 // TODO:
-// implement controls to move up and down ✓
+- implement controls to move up and down ✓
-// create space boundary so user can't go too far out
+- create space boundary so user can't go too far out
-// make it so that user can't go through planets
+- make it so that user can't go through planets
-// make saturn's rings look good
+- IMPORTANT: make saturn's rings look good
-// implement controls for user to move faster if desired
+- implement controls for user to move faster if desired
-// translit orbit data into actual orbits ✓
+- translit orbit data into actual orbits ✓
-// make smooth animations for the orbits ✓
+- make smooth animations for the orbits ✓
-// make orbit controls not mess up the keyboard controls ✓
+- make orbit controls not mess up the keyboard controls ✓
-// make orbit rings
+- IMPORTANT: make orbit rings
-// dynamically space planets
+- dynamically space planets ✓
-// make main not ugly
+- make main not ugly ✓
+- make gui for the user
+- configure backend
+- IMPORTANT: click on planet and zoom to it
+- IMPORTANT: create beautiful starting camera position

 requirements:
 - super 3d